-Safe Haven Sunday will be observed February 27-28, 2021 in the Diocese of Baton Rouge.
+Safe Haven Sunday was observed February 27-28, 2021 in the Diocese of Baton Rouge.

 La pornografía se ha vuelto más frecuente que nunca.
 La sobresexualización en el entretenimiento se ha convertido en la nueva norma y nuestros dispositivos nos han brindado disponibilidad y accesibilidad constantes a cualquier cosa que pudiéramos desear con solo presionar un botón.
 La Conferencia de Obispos Católicos de los Estados Unidos escribió una declaración formal para expresar la postura de la iglesia católica sobre la pornografía titulada "Crea en mí un corazón limpio: una respuesta pastoral a la pornografía".
 En la publicación, dice: "El uso de pornografía por parte de cualquier persona en el hogar priva al hogar de su papel como refugio seguro y tiene efectos negativos a lo largo de la vida de una familia y entre generaciones".
 El segundo domingo de Cuaresma, 7 y 8 de marzo de 2020, nosotros, como diócesis, comenzaremos a implementar una campaña contra la pornografía titulada "Domingo de refugio seguro".
 Invitamos a las parroquias de la Diócesis a ayudar a crear conciencia sobre los peligros de la pornografía y proporcionar a las familias estos recursos tangibles para hacer de los hogares un "refugio seguro".

 Líderes del Ministerio